All Access Day at Dicky Beach Visual Story

 Arrival

-Dicky Beach Surf Life Saving Club is on Coochin Street, with parking directly in front of the entrance and accessible spaces clearly marked.
-Paved concrete pathways and sand leads to the beach activities area and stalls.
+Dicky Beach Surf Life Saving Club is on Coochin Street, with parking spaces in front of the entrance and clearly marked accessible bays.
+Paved concrete pathways and sand lead to the beach activities area and nearby stalls.

 Beach Activities